onelittlenightmusic/graphql-mesh-docker/README.md

 docker-compose -f docker-compose-all.yaml up -d
 ```

-After running docker image, we can access to GraphQL Mesh service at `http://localhost:4000`
+After running docker image, you can access to GraphQL Mesh service at `http://localhost:4000` and you will see this screen.

 ### 2. On Kubernetes